 The insurers’ strategy, outlined in a report last month by the McKinsey Center for U.S. Health System Reform, is an unexpected consequence as the 2010 Patient Protection and Affordable Care Act, also known as Obamacare, kicks into gear.

 The law puts pressure on premiums by requiring insurers to "broaden health benefits, restricting how much premiums can vary with age and adding a new health-insurance tax," said Robert Zirkelbach, a spokesman for America’s Health Insurance Plans, or AHIP, a Washington-based trade group.
-Narrowing networks to those that accept lower payments in exchange for higher patient volume "is one way to help mitigate cost increase for consumers," he said.

 Narrow network plans pit two basic consumer demands against each other.
 On one hand, patients want choice and the ability to seek care at whichever hospital can best treat their condition.
 On the other hand, consumers want affordable premiums at a time when health-care costs are rising nationwide.